Ziziphus mauritiana: Pests and diseases

 Fruit flies are the biggest threat to Z. mauritiana fruits.
 Some cultivars are more susceptible than others—the flies prefer the largest, sweetest fruits, while a nearby tree bearing smaller, less-sweet fruits suffers little damage.
 Full-grown larvae exit the fruit by making holes in the skin, and then drop to the ground to form pupae.
 Control is possible by destroying the pupae with irrigation during summer or subjecting the soil to heat by burning grass, as well as regular application of insecticide.

 Caterpillars, especially slug moth larvae attack the foliage.
-Mites form scale-like galls on twigs, retarding growth and reducing fruit production.
+Mites form scale-like galls on twigs, limiting growth and reducing fruit production.
 Lesser pests include the larvae of Meridarchis scyrodes, which bores into the fruit.

 The tree is susceptible to infestation by the parasitic dodder Cuscuta reflexa, which causes considerable damage by extracting nutrients from its host and smothering it.
 Powdery mildew causes defoliation and fruit-drop, but it can be adequately controlled.
 Lesser diseases are sooty mould, brown rot and leaf spot.
 Leaf spot results from infestation by Cercospora spp. and Isariopsis indica var. zizyphi.
 In 1973, a witches'-broom disease caused by a mycoplasma-like organism was found in ber plants near Poona University.
 Grafting or budding diseased scions onto healthy Z. mauritiana seedlings was found to be the cause of transmission.
 Leaf rust, caused by Phakopsora zizyphivulgaris, ranges from mild to severe on all commercial cultivars in Punjab.

 In storage, the fruits are susceptible to fungal attack by several species, including Fusarium spp., Nigrospora oryzae, Epicoccum nigrum and Glomerella cingulata.